Updated: April 2022

 Once you crawl a site using Screaming Frog, you can simply click the Directives tab and then look for the x-robots column.
 If any pages are using the x-robots-tag, then you will see which directives are being used per url.

 Sitebulb is another excellent crawling tool and it also provides information based on the x-robots-tag.
 You can find that information in the Indexability section and then the Noindex reporting.
 I use Sitebulb often while analyzing websites.

 I’ve also started using JetOctopus for crawling websites, which is another excellent enterprise-level crawling tool.
 And as you can guess, it reports on the x-robots-tag as well.
 Not as many people in the industry know about JetOctopus, but it’s a solid crawling tool that I’m using more and more.

 Summary – There’s more than one way to noindex a page…

 OK, now there’s no excuse for missing the x-robots-tag during an SEO audit. :) If you notice certain pages are not being indexed, yet the meta robots tag isn’t present in the html code, then you should definitely check for the presence of the x-robots-tag.
 You just might find important pages being noindexed via the header response.
 And again, it could be a hidden problem that’s causing serious SEO issues.

-Moving forward, I recommend checking out the various plugins, online tools, and crawlers I listed in this post.
+Moving forward, I recommend checking out the various tools, Chrome extensions, and crawlers I listed in this post.
 All can help you surface important directives that can be impacting your SEO efforts.